SSShooter/img-vuer/README.md

 :ok_woman: Easy to use
 :point_right: Swipe gesture
 :mag: Zoom gesture

-:joy: Now you can use thumbnail ~ V 0.11.0
+V 0.11.0 Now you can use thumbnail ~
+V 0.13.0 Gallery hide when the physical back button is pressed (only android device)

 **Please Use Mobile Browser** :satisfied:
 **[live demo](https://ssshooter.github.io/img-vuer/index.html)**